-A colorectal surgeon at Keck Medicine of USC, Dr. Hsieh specializes in minimally invasive surgery as well as women’s health, including anorectal disease, pelvic floor disorders and functional concerns.
+Dr. Hsieh is a colorectal surgeon at Keck Medicine of USC, who specializes in minimally invasive surgery as well as women’s health, including anorectal disease, pelvic floor disorders and functional concerns.

 Here’s what you won’t find on her resume.